gabriel/GHKit/README.md

 ## Building (iOS)

-To build, run `make ios`.
+To build, go to Project-iOS and run `make`.
 The framework will be in `build/Framework/`.